 You could also add some hardcore grit and grunge to your text and images.

-Save yourself hours of walking, photography and processing and let this texture pack bring the grungy urban outside world into your digital reality.
+Save yourself hours of walking, photography and processing and let my textures bring the grungy urban world into your digital reality.

-I’ve been trying to use a variety of media to produce my background textures.
-I love the effect I can get if I scan pencil lines at very high resolutions.
-I produced two simple striped textures, one in pencil and one inverted to look like chalk lines on a blackboard.
+I’ve been using a variety of media to produce my background textures.
+I love the effect I can get from high resolution scanned pencil lines.
+I produced two simple striped textures, one in pencil, and one inverted to look like chalk lines on a blackboard.
 These are for sale in my image collection on Shutterstock.

 As part of my stock selling mission I’ve decided to include textures in my portfolio.
 I have a long habit of scanning anything I think might make an interesting texture and then tinkering with it in Photoshop.
-This week I have mostly been making two toned lino textures.
+This week I have mostly been making two-toned lino textures.

-I have made these for sale on Shutterstock and the red one has already had some downloads which is an exciting start.
+These are for sale on Shutterstock and the red one has already had some downloads which is an exciting start.
 More textures to come soon…